 The Regulations are intended to prevent lands adjacent to or in the vicinity of an airport or airport site from being used or developed in a manner that is incompatible with the safe operation of an airport or aircraft, including the restriction of certain land uses and limits on building heights.
 The Toronto Buttonville Municipal Airport is expected to close by 2015, at which time the Regulation on the affected lands will be lifted.
-Once plans and runway designs are finalized for the proposed Pickering Airport Site, it is anticipated that the extent of the lands in Markham covered by the The York Regional Official Plan promotes Regional Centres and Corridors as the primary locations for the most intensive development within the Region.
-Regulation will be reduced.
+Once plans and runway designs are finalized for the proposed Pickering Airport Site, it is anticipated that the extent of the lands in Markham covered by the Regulation will be reduced.
 Markham will work with the Federal government to determine whether regulations on all or a portion of these lands can be lifted, as planning for the Rouge National Park proceeds.